MicrosoftDocs/VBA-Docs/api/Access.DoCmd.OpenQuery.md

 ### About the contributors

-UtterAccess is the premier Microsoft Access wiki and help forum.
+UtterAccess is the premier Access wiki and help forum.
 Click here to join.

 ## See also